flexera-public/rightscale_cookbooks/README.md

 source code is provided here to give you the control over how much (or how little) customization you want.

-These are _your_ cookbooks!
+These are *your* cookbooks!

-As a good starting point, the <b>COOKBOOK LIST</b> section below will give you a summary of what each cookbook does.
+As a good starting point, the **COOKBOOK LIST** section below will give you a summary of what each cookbook does.
 From there, each cookbook has its own README file that goes into depth about what it does and how to use it -- this is the information you need if you want to create a runlist or ServerTemplate by mixing and matching recipes.

-For a deeper understanding of how to navigate and find things in these cookbooks, be sure to take a look at the <b>DESIGN DETAILS</b> section.
+For a deeper understanding of how to navigate and find things in these cookbooks, be sure to take a look at the **DESIGN DETAILS** section.
 This will give you an intro into some of the design patterns and conventions used throughout this collection.
 NOTE: This section is not for the faint of heart as it deals with some advanced Chef topics.

-Whether you are looking to write your own cookbooks or to just make some minor tweaks to these, please see the <b>CUSTOMIZATION</b> section for some best practices regarding overriding vs. forking.
+Whether you are looking to write your own cookbooks or to just make some minor tweaks to these, please see the **CUSTOMIZATION** section for some best practices regarding overriding vs. forking.
 We are happy if you modify and make these cookbooks your own, however, if you ever implement a change that you think will be useful to others or would like to see the change folded in to next release, then please feel free to contribute it back.
-For more information about how to do this see the guidelines under the <b>CONTRIBUTING</b> section.
+For more information about how to do this see the guidelines under the **CONTRIBUTING** section.

 Some of these cookbooks leverage Chef resources that are specific to the RightScale Platform -- these resources are used for such things as managing machine tags associated with the node, running recipes in parallel and the ability to trigger a "remote recipe" to run on one node to from another.
-For more information, please see the <b>RIGHTSCALE RESOURCES</b> section below.
+For more information, please see the **RIGHTSCALE RESOURCES** section below.

 These cookbooks have been tested on multiple clouds and multiple operating systems using ServerTemplates on the RightScale Cloud Management Platform.